 Rosie has been working in the co-operative movement since 2006 when she was involved in co-founding Café Kino, a successful worker co-operative café in Bristol.
 A Member of the Association of Accounting Technicians, Rosie has vast experience of bookkeeping, payroll, accounts preparation and corporation tax for co-operatives of varying sizes, sectors and structures.
 She is also a qualified Social Enterprise Adviser with a Level 5 Certificate in Social Enterprise Support.

 Chris Funnell has been a co-operative development worker for over thirty years.
 During that time he has played a part in the establishment of over a hundred co-operative enterprises currently trading.
 He has experience of going into diverse sectors and areas of interest to set up partnerships and communications; e.g. regeneration partnerships in urban areas and small market towns, rural enterprise development projects and international projects.
 All of these projects call for open mindedness, networking skills, being able to 'learn the language' and an ability to understand and synthesise the special strengths of organisations.

-CAN also uses the services of a number of Associate Members.
-These are individuals with whom we have a long standing relationship – some are ex-members of CAN.
+Associates are individuals with whom we have a long standing relationship – some are ex-members of CAN.
 They are all skilled co-operative development workers with their own specialist areas of expertise.